Zettlr/zettlr-docs/docs/en/index.md

 [🗄️ File Manager](./file-manager/index.md)

 : Describes the file manager, and how it displays your files.
-This section also includes descriptions on central concepts of the app, such as workspaces.
+This section also includes descriptions of central concepts of the app, such as workspaces.

 [🪟 Split View](./split-view/index.md)